Aniruddhakhedkar/Analysis_of_Customer_Service_Data_for_an_E-commerce_Company_Nile/README.md

 5)-Trends and Patterns Identification: Identify patterns and trends in customer service data to uncover opportunities for process improvements and innovative service offerings.

+## Recommendations:-

+1. Find out why service executives taking so much of time, while understanding/redressing client query?, and accordingly company can take following measures
+    Proper training program.
+    Technology intervention (To address the billing related problems faced by customer).
+    Dedicated team to solve billing issues.

+2. Reduce the existing response time for within SLA and below SLA time.
+Map the SLA time for competitors and devise a strategy accordingly.
+(What competitors are doing?/How they are handling customer problems?)

+3. As (67.7%) customers are preferring online/digital communication, ask the service executives to be more proactive.
+(Create standard operating procedure to reduce service time & service failure, while resolving issues recorded through Chatbot, Email, and Web mode).

+4. Make digital/online communication mode more interactive (Animations & Coupons).

 ## Data Description/Data Dictionary:-

 Id: Unique Customer id